THIS PRODUCT IS NO LONGER IN PRODUCTION

-The industry leading Model 730 is Inovonics' flagship RDS (RadioDataSystem) encoder and connects with virtually any playout system, broadcasting song title, artist information, station ID's and much more to listener radios.
+The 730 is Inovonics' flagship RDS (RadioDataSystem) encoder and connects with virtually any playout system, broadcasting song title, artist information, station ID's and much more to listener radios.
 With full support for Radio Text Plus, 'song tagging' and advanced applications, the 730 provides all the tools broadcasters need to ensure an engaging and dynamic RDS presence.

 PS (Program Service Name) An 8-character station ‘street name’ or 128-character scrolling message (song info, promos, advertising, etc.)